RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ```

-__NOTE:__ The symbol obfuscation process can take 15+ mintues to complete depending on your server's CPU resources.
+__IMPORTANT:__ The symbol obfuscation process can take 15+ mintues to complete depending on your server's CPU resources.
 You can skip this step with `--skip-symbols` but a lot of sketchy information will end up in the binaries that get generated.
-You should only use this flage if you're just playing around, or do not care about stealth.
+You should only use this flag if you're just playing around, or do not care about stealth.

 ## Getting Shells